ruchisahota/gaia/v1/doc/documentation.md

 #### `normalizedTags (external:tags_list)`

-NormalizedTags contains the list of normalized tags of the entities
+NormalizedTags contains the list of normalized tags of the entities.

 | Characteristics | Value  |
 | -               | -:     |